 We added a feature to our Crabtree's Collection

 Old Books website in 2001 and every summer offer Pick-Your-Own

 Blueberries at our Maine Farmhouse.
 Stories about of our blueberry

-The first varieties of our highbush blueberries ripen around mid-July,
+The first varieties of our highbush blueberries ripen around

-Farmhouse Journals you know how pleased and proud we are of our old place
+following the Maine Farmhouse Journals you know how pleased and

-and the PYO Blueberry operation gives us a
+in the Blueberry Bushes), and the PYO Blueberry operation gives us a

 chance to share a part of our experience with all of you.